There is one life, and that I share with God.

 At the end of the lesson, we are reminded that all we have to do in the world is be willing to learn.
-If we make our decisions with the Holy Spirit and allow healing to happen, then dreams of hell will shift slowly over to dreams of Heaven – right here, right now – and then the step from sleeping to waking will be as no step at all.
+If we make our decisions with the Holy Spirit and allow healing to happen on His terms, then this dream of hell will gently and happily shift to a shared dream of Heaven.
+And then the step from sleeping to waking will be as if it were no step at all.

 A sleeping mind must waken, as it sees its own perfection mirroring the Lord of life so perfectly it fades into what is reflected there.
 And now it is no more a mere reflection.
 It becomes the thing reflected, and the light which makes reflection possible (W-pI.167.12:3-5).

 When we face our resistance, we see what blocks the recognition of God’s Love.
 We don’t have to do anything about it.
 When we see it clearly and associate it with our unhappiness, then we are ready to allow Jesus to show us a different way.
 We are ready to let the Holy Spirit assist us in a new way of seeing.
 All that is done for us, according to our willingness.
 The new life is already there and as it is revealed we are reminded that it is our truth, and our source, and our real life.

 Lesson 167 is hard, but it is also a sign of fidelity.
 We are ready to go deeper and see more clearly the nature of the separation, and thus move more surely in the direction of atonement.
 That movement is itself joyful – reflecting Heaven – and ensures our safe awakening in God.